John

 Why Book John Michael Graham

-The Halloween completionist market is one of the most dedicated forces in the convention industry.
+The Halloween completionist market remains a highly dedicated force in the convention industry.
 John Michael Graham provides the essential 'Bob' signature required to finish original 1978 cast posters and memorabilia.
-As the franchise approaches major milestones, the window to book members of the original Haddonfield class is becoming more competitive.
+With the franchise's continued popularity and upcoming anniversaries, securing original cast members like Graham is becoming increasingly competitive for promoters.

 Genres